People like to find the center of things- the center of a baseball, the center of the Earth, the center of the universe, the center of a Tootsie Pop.

 Measurements on land masses are especially difficult to obtain because of the fluidity of shorelines, which can change and erode rapidly in some places.

 In the case of the United States there are also two different ways people choose to measure the center- some include the states of Hawaii and Alaska, which were added to the country after the first geographic center measurement was taken; this first measurement only included the lower 48 states which dramatically shifted the geographic center’s location.

-Original Calculation of the Geographic Center of the Continental United States
+Original Calculation of the Geographic Center of the Contiguous United States

 The original geographic center of the contiguous United States has long been considered to be about 2.6 miles northwest of the town of Lebanon, Kansas.
 The GPS coordinates are 39°50′N 98°35′W.